Godzilla vs. Megalon: Plot

 For millions of years, Seatopia, an opulent undersea civilization that resides in vast cities reminiscent of those of Ancient Greece and Rome, has existed in relative peace, ruled by Emperor Antonio, but nuclear tests in recent years have severely affected the cities via the earthquakes the tests produced.
-With the Seatopian capital badly affected by the most recent test, the Seatopians plan to unleash their civilization's beetle-styled god, Megalon, to destroy the surface world out of vengeance.
+With the Seatopian capital badly affected by the most recent test, the Seatopians plan to unleash their civilization's beetle-styled titan, Megalon, to destroy the surface world out of vengeance.

-On the surface, an inventor named Goro Ibuki, his little brother Rokuro, and Goro's friend Hiroshi Jinkawa are off on an outing near a lake when Seatopia makes itself known to the Earth by drying up the lake the trio was relaxing nearby and using it as a base of operation.
-As they return home they are ambushed by agents of Seatopia who are trying to steal Jet Jaguar, a humanoid robot under construction by the trio of inventors.
-However the agents' first attempt is botched and they are forced to flee to safety.
+On the surface, an inventor named Goro Ibuki, his little brother Rokuro, and Goro's friend Hiroshi Jinkawa are relaxing near a lake, when Seatopia makes itself known to the Earth by drying up the lake and using it as a base of operation.
+As they return home they are ambushed by agents of Seatopia who are trying to steal Jet Jaguar, a humanoid shaped robot under construction by the trio of inventors.
+However, the agents' first attempt is botched and they are forced to flee to safety.

 Some time later, Jet Jaguar is completed but the trio of inventors are knocked unconscious by the returning Seatopian agents.
-The agents' plan is to use Jet Jaguar to guide and direct Megalon to destroy whatever city Seatopia commands him to do.
+The agents' plan is to use Jet Jaguar to guide Megalon to destroy whatever city Seatopia commands him.
 Goro and Rokuro are sent to be killed, while Hiroshi is taken hostage.
-Megalon is finally released to the surface while Jet Jaguar is put under the control of the Seatopians and is used to guide Megalon to attack Tokyo with the Japan Self Defense Forces failing to defeat the monster.
-Eventually, the trio of heroes manage to escape their situation with the Seatopians and reunite to devise a plan to send Jet Jaguar to get Godzilla's help using Jet Jaguar's secondary control system.
+Megalon is finally released to the surface while Jet Jaguar is put under the control of the Seatopians and is used to guide Megalon to attack Tokyo with the JSDF failing to defeat the monster.
+Eventually, the trio of heroes manage to escape and devise a plan to send Jet Jaguar to get Godzilla's help using Jet Jaguar's secondary control system.